vitvlEcm/MarfyAPIDocumentation/Endpoints/Stats.md

   - `Preset`: Use ID from `api/Stats/PossibleTimeseriesTimes`.
 To use `From` and `To` times, set this to -1.
   - `From`: Start DateTime.
   - `To`: End DateTime.
-  - `variables`: Collection of requested variables.
+  - `variables`: Collection of requested variables. (`elementId` from `/AggregationDataForNode`)
-  - `nodeId`: The ID of the node.
+  - `nodeId`: The ID of the node, use same node Id which was used for input to previous call `/AggregationDataForNode`
 - **Response:**
   - `200 OK`: Timeseries data.
     ```json